Perplexity Stock: Searching for Hints of a Perplexity IPO

 Accredited investors will have an easier time using pre-IPO investing platforms.
 Non-accredited investors can look to venture capital funds for access to pre-IPO companies.

-1. Access Perplexity stock via pre-IPO investing platforms
+1. Invest in Perplexity stock via pre-IPO investing platforms

-The author has seen limited evidence of opportunities to invest in Perplexity stock on pre-IPO investing platforms.
+The author has seen multiple opportunities to invest in Perplexity stock on various pre-IPO investing platforms.

-For direct ownership, platforms like Hiive provide accredited investors access to pre-IPO startups through a marketplace of buyers and sellers.
+For direct ownership and access through special purpose vehicles (SPVs), platforms like Hiive provide accredited investors access to pre-IPO startups through a marketplace of buyers and sellers.

-Investors interested in direct ownership can monitor Hiive and other pre-IPO platforms, including Linqto, EquityZen, Equitybee, and Forge Global for current share availability.
+Investors interested in direct ownership or fund access can monitor Hiive and other pre-IPO platforms, including EquityZen, Augment, Equitybee, and Forge Global, for current share availability.

 Accessing pre-IPO data, deal alerts, and expressing interest in unavailable startups is free when signing up online.